 - Stray cats can stay in colonies while feral cats prefer to roam alone.

 - Feral cats keep their homes and feeding zones farther away from human settlements than stray cats.
-You will bump into a stray cat on the balcony of a restaurant and most likely never see a feral cat roaming the urban areas in daytime.
+You will bump into a stray cat on the balcony of a restaurant and most likely never see a feral cat roaming the urban areas in the daytime.

 - Stray cats are less aggressive than feral ones.